Back to posts

 print(result.output)

-Output validators solve this by running after the model is created but before it's returned to the user, with full access to the RunContext
+Output validators solve this.
+They run after the model is created but before it's returned, with full access to the RunContext and dependencies.

-This has implications for error handling.
-If you're wrapping the validation logic in try/except blocks, you need to be careful:
+This matters for error handling.
+If you're wrapping validation logic in try/except, you need to re-raise ModelRetry or it'll get swallowed:

 try: